 - Add in the chopped birds eye chili and continue to cook it in the pan for a few minutes.

-- Turn down the stove to low heat and add in the coconut milk, fish sauce, lime juice, and water and stir until combined.
+- Turn down the stove to low heat and add in the coconut milk, fish sauce, tamarind water, lime juice, and water and stir until combined.

 - Add in the palm sugar and peanuts and continue to cook for 10-15 minutes

 - If you find the sauce too thick, add some more water to thin it out.

 - Taste it and adjust the flavour.
 Is it salty, sweet or sour enough for you?
 Everyone has a different preference on how they enjoy peanut sauce. 🙂 Adjust accordingly by tweaking it with lime juice, sugar or fish sauce.

 - Although galangal and ginger come from the same family they taste very different.
 Do not substitute the galangal for ginger if you don’t have it.
 Omit the galangal from the recipe instead